 - Low Deductible: The premium covers a significant amount with some employee out-of-pocket expense

 However, insurance costs aren’t only measured by how much the premium is.
 You also need to look at the total deductible and the out-of-pocket limit.
-The plan costs the premium plus the deductible.
-So while the plan might seem really cheap from a premium perspective, if the total deductible is maxed out, it may be better for your employees to have access to other options.
+The total plan costs equals the premium plus the deductible.
+So while a plan might seem really cheap from a premium perspective, if the total deductible is factored, it may be better for your employees to have access to other options.

 There’s also the out-of-pocket limit.
 Before the ACA, this was a much more important number to keep track of.
-However, with current health insurance regulation, the maximum out-of-pocket limit for an individual is $7,150 and $14,300 for a family.
-Deductibles typically increase every year.
+However, with current health insurance regulation, the maximum out-of-pocket limit for an individual in 2019 is $7,900 and $15,800 for a family.

 2. What Does The Plan Cover?